Connect benefits and savings

 Connect your workplace benefits and savings

-Have you ever thought about your workplace retirement plan during your open enrollment?
+Have you ever thought about your workplace retirement plan when selecting your voluntary benefits during open enrollment?
 Do you consider the potential impact your other benefits could have when you are choosing them?
-While all of these may be separate products with distinct goals, it can be useful to consider their potential impacts on your life both now and into the future.
+While these may be separate products with distinct goals, and plan documents and policies, it can be useful to consider their potential impacts on your life both now and into the future.
+Having the right coverage today could potentially help you in the future when the expected happens and you don't have to dip into your savings.

 Read on to learn more about the types of products and coverage that could be available to you through your employer.*